josiahH-cf/prompt-automation/README.md

 ## Managing Templates

 Template files are plain JSON documents in `prompts/styles/<Style>/`.
-You can organize them in nested subfolders (e.g. `prompts/styles/Code/Advanced/`) and they will still be discovered.
+You can organize them in nested subfolders (e.g. `prompts/styles/Code/Advanced/`) and they will still be discovered recursively (GUI & CLI).
-This repository currently includes a single example: `basic/01_basic.json`.
+Examples included: `basic/01_basic.json`, and troubleshooting / code oriented samples.
 A minimal example:

 ```json